themesberg/flowbite/content/components/mega-menu.md

 ---
 layout: home
-title: Tailwind CSS mega menu - Flowbite
+title: Tailwind CSS Mega Menu - Flowbite
 description: Use the mega menu component as a full-width dropdown inside the navbar to show a list of menu items based on multiple sizes, variants, and styles.
 group: components
 toc: true